dockersamples/msbuild-2025-docker-qualcomm-lab/2-writing-genai-app.md

     This will take a little bit to download, as the model is ~2.2GB.

+    If you want to see what other models are available, you can [check out the official AI catalog on Docker Hub](https://hub.docker.com/u/ai).

 3. Let's run a simple query against the model using the following command:

     ```bash